 VA failures to recognize MST markers and properly handle claims

-As noted above, specially trained VA staff are supposed to review MST claims, part of this special training VA staff is given is supposed to train the staff member to recognize MST “markers.”
-In a recent Office of Inspector General report it was found that nearly half of MST claims were not handled by specially trained personnel.
+As noted above, specially trained VA staff are supposed to review MST claims.
+Part of the special training VA staff members are given is supposed to train the staff member to recognize MST “markers.”
+In a recent Office of Inspector General report, it was found that nearly half of MST claims were not handled by specially trained personnel.
 Failure to recognize markers led to outright denial without even requesting a C&P medical examination.

 Other barriers to proper handling

-Both inside and outside of the military, talking about sexual harassment or trauma is often difficult or impossible.
-For soldiers who have been sexually traumatized by a superior officer or fellow service member, they know that reporting may result in ancillary consequences to their day-to-day work, their promotion potential, and other aspects of their lives.
-They suffer in silence and, even after leaving military service, don’t want to dredge up the past or really share the effects of the trauma.
+Talking about sexual harassment or trauma is often difficult or impossible inside and outside of the military.
+Soldiers who have been sexually traumatized by a superior officer or fellow service member know that reporting may result in ancillary consequences to their day-to-day work, their promotion potential, and other aspects of their lives.
+They suffer in silence and, even after leaving military service, don’t want to dredge up the past or share the effects of the trauma.
 After keeping secrets for so long, displaying the painful candor necessary to sufficiently document a service-connected sexual trauma is very difficult.

 While the VA works to increase their awareness and proper processing of MST disability claims, there are things that individual veterans can do to mitigate the problems with the assistance of an able VA disability attorney.
 Read more here about successful MST claim appeals.

-An experienced law firm, like the Veterans Law Group, that has handled thousands of veteran disability claims, including MST claims (not all attorneys will even handle these cases), has a wide range of knowledge and exposure to the various contours of MST claims.
-They see where claim denials tend to go wrong, and know what type of additional evidence to look for, obtain, and submit to the VA on appeal.
+An experienced law firm, like the Veterans Law Group, has handled thousands of veteran disability claims, including MST claims (not all attorneys will even handle these cases), and also has a wide range of knowledge and exposure to the various contours of MST claims.
+They see where claim denials tend to go wrong and know what type of additional evidence to look for, obtain, and submit to the VA on appeal.

 For example, “marker” evidence may have been overlooked in the original claim by an improperly trained VA staffer.
 Maybe the “marker” evidence was never collected in the first place and needs to be part of supplemental evidence submitted to the VA.
 Sometimes a more thorough medical/psychological evaluation needs to be done.
 Sometimes there are specific legal issues to address.

-Additionally, having an experienced attorney on your side, someone who is familiar with walking veterans suffering from PTSD and MST through a complicated administrative claims process can help reduce the inevitable stress and anxiety from the process.
+Additionally, having someone familiar with walking veterans suffering from PTSD and MST through a complicated administrative claims process can help reduce the inevitable stress and anxiety from the process.

 Even an initial and improper denial of an MST claim does not mean the end of the process.
-There are many steps that can be taken to correct an erroneous decision and you should consider them all before giving up.
+Many steps can be taken to correct an erroneous decision, and you should consider them all before giving up.